spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-tax.csv.md

 ---
 title: File details- tax.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-taxcsv
+originalArticleId: 35aaaa94-0661-47e1-9782-b5059e56e52b
 redirect_from:
   - /v5/docs/file-details-taxcsv
   - /v5/docs/en/file-details-taxcsv
 ---

-This article contains content of the **tax.csv** file to configure [Tax](https://documentation.spryker.com/docs/en/tax) information on your Spryker Demo Shop.
+This article contains content of the **tax.csv** file to configure [Tax](/docs/scos/dev/features/202005.0/tax/tax.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: